-Ruti Kadish, Claire Davidson Miller and Shaina Wasserman.
-Introduction (2021).
-Ruti Kadish is the former National Director of Communal Relations at J Street.
-Claire Davidson Miller is a student at Brown University and the former Communal Relations Fellow at J Street.
-Shaina Wasserman is the former Vice President of Communal Relations at J Street.
+Emily Kaiman.
+Introduction, commentaries throughout Haggadah (2024).
+Emily Kaiman is the current Deputy Director of Jewish Communal Engagement at J street.
+Introductions and commentaries throughout this haggadah have been adapted by Emily from the original 2020 J Street Haggadah which was compiled by Ruti Kadish, former National Director of Communal Relations at J Street, Claire Davidson Miller former Communal Relations Fellow at J Street and Shaina Wasserman former Vice President of Communal Relations at J Street.